GreenTeaHua/darknet/README.md

 ### How to compile on Linux:

-Just do `make` in the darknet directory.
+Just do `make` in the darknet directory（win10子系统ubuntu16.04 直接ok）.
 Before make, you can set such options in the `Makefile`: [link](https://github.com/AlexeyAB/darknet/blob/9c1b9a2cf6363546c152251be578a21f3c3caec6/Makefile#L1)
 * `GPU=1` to build with CUDA to accelerate by using GPU (CUDA should be in `/usr/local/cuda`)
 * `CUDNN=1` to build with cuDNN v5/v6 to accelerate training by using GPU (cuDNN should be in `/usr/local/cudnn`)